fivsevn/fivsevn-assets/README.md

 6. Build the image URL from CDN_BASE_URL plus the repository path.
 7. Generate a stable WordPress slug from the image path.
+8. For `post/stream/`, read the commit extended description and append it below the image as native WordPress paragraph blocks.
-8. Skip publishing if a post with the same slug already exists.
+9. Skip publishing if a post with the same slug already exists.
-9. Resolve the WordPress category by slug.
+10. Resolve the WordPress category by slug.
-10. Find or create required WordPress tags.
+11. Find or create required WordPress tags.
-11. Create a published WordPress post through the WordPress REST API.
+12. Create a published WordPress post through the WordPress REST API.

 ### notes